nobupu/Ferrari_StockPrice_SARIMA/README.md

-The purpuse of this project is to predict the stock price of Ferrari(RACE) in NYSE.
+The purpuse of this project is to predict the stock price of Ferrari(RACE) in NYSE by SARIMA.